By Abby Vinas

-Those with dry skin would also benefit from adding a hydrating serum to their skincare routine.
+A skincare routine for dry skin should include a hydrating product like a hyaluronic acid serum.
 Drink It Up is an oil-free, highly-concentrated, super-hydrating serum that delivers an immediate surge of hydration while continuously releasing moisture all day or all night.
-It's made with hyaluronic acid, watermelon, apple, and lentil, which all help keep skin properly hydrated.
+In addition to hyaluronic acid, Drink It Up also contains watermelon, apple, and lentil, which all help keep skin properly hydrated.

 Quench your skin’s thirst with this super-hydrating serum that also helps fight signs of aging and keeps your skin soft and plump.Stay Hydrated

 Problem: Those that deal with acne and dry skin must be particularly careful about acne treatment products.
 Many products use benzoyl peroxide as a key ingredient; while this does have acne-fighting capabilities, it can also deplete the skin of moisture and irritate surrounding areas, which can exacerbate already dry skin and result in painful, red, unsightly patches.